-For instance, where the police deny a group of people access to a meeting place, in order to assemble peacefully for a rally, meeting or procession without justification, it will amount to a breach of the constitutional right of assembly/association.
 In seeking redress, the victim(s) may apply to the court to declare that it is their constitutional right to assemble peacefully while also requesting that an injunction be granted to stop the police from similar acts in future.

-An apology is an expression of remorse and an acceptance of responsibility for an act or omission.
-In certain situations, the court may order an erring party (usually the government) to make a public apology to the victim in conjunction with other remedies.
+Apologies: In certain situations, the court may order an erring party (usually the government) to make a public apology to the victim in conjunction with other remedies.

-In Ogungbeje v.
+Example: In Ogungbeje v.
 Federal Government of Nigeria & ORS (2019), the plaintiff and others were involved in a peaceful protest in Lagos popularly known for the Revolution Now Protest, when men of the DSS tear-gassed, physically assaulted, and arrested protesters in a bid to disrupt the protest.
 At trial, the judge declared the disruption of the peaceful protest by the Nigerian government through the police as “illegal, oppressive, undemocratic and unconstitutional”.
 Thus, the plaintiff was awarded damages to the tune of N1,000,000 and the court ordered the government to publicly apologize in three national dallies as part of the remedies granted.